Kitchen Stewardship | A Baby Steps Approach to Balanced Nutrition

 4. Store

 The hardest part about dehydrating veggies, for me, is figuring out how to use them and then remembering to do it.
+I’m a big fan of making veggie chips, which are like a healthier version of potato chips, crispy and salty and full of nutrients.
+They make a great snack.

 Why Dehydrate Peppers at Home?

 I dried both sliced and diced peppers last year, although now that I’ve used them this winter I would only dry diced.
-It’s very easy to throw dried peppers into soups and chilis, but I wouldn’t want to use rehydrated sliced peppers in a stir fry or for fajitas.
+It’s very easy to throw dried peppers into soups and chilis, but I wouldn’t want to use rehydrated sliced peppers in a stir-fry or for fajitas.
 Frozen sliced peppers are perfect for those uses!

 The Many Uses of Dehydrated Tomatoes